 The applicant will need to attend IECEx assessor training prior to final acceptance.
 This day may be attended any time after the application is made.
 But consideration will be given to including others when the training is conducted, for example those just about to make application.

-NOTE The members of ExMC WG4 have a standing invitation to attend IECEx assessor training sessions.
+NOTE The members of ExAG have a standing invitation to attend IECEx assessor training sessions.

-Review by ExMC Secretary
+Review by IECEx Secretariat

-The ExMC Secretary determines that the application is in order and forwards copy/ies to the Convenor of Working Group 4: Technical Reference Group for Assessment of ExCBs and ExTLs.
+The IECEx Secretariat then checks if the application contains all the required documents and for evidence that the applicant has completed assessor training, and seeks additional information if needed.
+Once the application is complete it is forwarded to the Convenor and Deputy Convenor of ExAG for them to review the application against the criteria for an assessor.

-Review by ExMC WG4
+Review by ExAG

-The ExMC WG4 Convenor will circulate the application to the WG members for review of the application/s.
-If accepted by the WG, their recommendation/s will then be provided to the ExMC Secretary.

-Acceptance by ExMC

-Once the above recommendation is received, the ExMC Secretary will prepare a document for consideration by the ExMC.
-If an applicant has not undergone IECEx assessor training, they may be accepted subject to them attending IECEx assessor training.
+The review by the ExAG Convenor and Deputy Convenor is documented in a spreadsheet and a recommendation is also included in that spreadsheet.
+The recommendation will include the IECEx Schemes for which acceptance is recommended and may include recommended restrictions based on the assessor’s competencies.

+Voting and acceptance by ExAG

+The Convenor of ExAG will then organise with the IECEx Secretariat to submit the application to vote by ExAG, together with the application documents and the review spreadsheet.
+The voting period will normally be four weeks, but may be extended to six weeks if it is close to a summer holiday period (Northern or Southern Hemisphere).

-Entry into list of approved assessors
+Entry into the list of approved assessors

-Following an applicant's acceptance by the ExMC, the ExMC Secretary will arrange for official notification, and entry in the List of IECEx Approved Assessors and Assessment Teams, on the IECEx website.
-Where the acceptance has been conditional on the assessor attending training, this will be noted on the website and the applicant will be advised of the need to attend IECEx assessor training.
+If there is a majority of votes in favour of the application, the candidate is appointed as an assessor by the IECEx Executive Secretary and added to the list of assessors on the IECEx website.
+The applicant will be advised of his/her appointment by the Convenor of ExAG.

+Reporting to ExMC

+The ExAG will provide a report to the ExMC for noting, with information about assessors who have been accepted by ExAG.

 General requirements for all assessors

-All assessors, when conducting ExCB and ExTL assessments, shall follow the assessment procedures as outlined in the following documents, as applicable: OD 003 Part 2, IECEx Technical Capability Documents, and the IECEx Scheme Rules, IECEx 02.
-IECEx 03 series, IECEx 04 and IECEx 05.
+All assessors, when conducting ExCB, ExTL and ATF assessments, shall follow the assessment procedures as outlined in the following documents, as applicable: OD 003-2, IECEx Technical Capability Documents, and the IECEx Scheme Rules IECEx 02, IECEx 03 series, IECEx 04 and IECEx 05.

 IECEx assessors are expected to act professionally and in a timely manner at all times during the assessment process, including not allowing any commercial or other interests to impair their judgement.